Public Policy Law | Corporate Law | Transatlantic Ventures

 "... she (Ireland) now seizes that moment, and supported by her exiled children in America ..."

-America continued to be a bastion of support for Irish independence and consequently for peace in the northern part of the country.
+America continued to be a bastion of support for Irish independence and consequently for peace in the northern part of the island.
 Many Irish of course immigrated to the United States to work and send money back home to aid their families in Ireland.
 The first shamrock ceremony, as referenced earlier, was post World War II and there is some thought that Hearne was motivated to try and warm the relationship with the US given Ireland's neutrality during the war.

-With different administrations came different levels of interest in the tradition.
-Obviously the election of John F. Kennedy was a game changer in terms of recognition and appreciation of not just Irish heritage but also Catholicism.
-As the first Catholic ever elected to the Office of the President, JFK was the embodiment for so many Irish and Irish Americans of what they and their families had sought - recognition, acceptance and, most of all, respect.
-Other Administrations followed and all maintained the shamrock ceremony on or around St. Patrick's Day.
-President Ronald Reagan, a very proud Irish American, found particular enjoyment with the ceremony and added speaking programs as a way to educate Americans about the current state of affairs in Ireland, as did President Bill Clinton.
-Clinton, however, changed the dynamic considerably by adding a political element in his proactive and unwavering support of peace in Northern Ireland.
-His interest was made clear early on when as a candidate he acknowledged that he would advocate for a visa for Gerry Adams - the leader of the Sinn Fein political party in Northern Ireland.
+President Clinton changed the dynamic considerably by adding a political element in his proactive and unwavering support of peace in Northern Ireland.
+His interest was made clear early on when, as a presidential candidate, he acknowledged that he would advocate for a visa for Gerry Adams - the leader of the Sinn Fein political party in Northern Ireland.
 It was a risk as both a candidate and as a President but the gamble paid off and Clinton's administration was integral in helping to shape and realize the Good Friday Agreement, with incredible contributions from people like former Senator George Mitchell.
 Accordingly, Clinton's White House St. Patrick's Day guests included not only An Taoiseach and the Ambassadors but also the political leaders from Northern Ireland - a first.
+In 2000, Clinton hosted Northern Ireland politicians Gerry Adams, President of Sinn Fein, John Hume, President of the Social and Democratic Labor Party (SDLP) and David Trimble, First Minister of the Stormont Assembly.
+Upon the signing of the Good Friday Agreement, Clinton famously said, “After a 30 year winter of sectarian violence, Northern Ireland today has the promise of a springtime of peace.”

 Today the ceremony is mainly celebratory where the political leader of Ireland is provided a unique opportunity to present his American "wish list" for Ireland to the leader of the free world.
-In recent years, a key focus has been the economic ties between Ireland and the US, particularly foreign direct investment from America into Ireland, and immigration reform to assist the undocumented Irish in America.
+A key focus has been the economic ties between Ireland and the US, particularly foreign direct investment from America into Ireland, and immigration reform to assist the undocumented Irish in America.
+President Barack Obama added green dye to the fountain in front of the White House, the obvious inspiration for which was his home town’s dying of the Chicago River.
+Obama referred to the ceremony as an affirmation of one of the strongest bonds between peoples that exist in the world.
+President Obama did not learn of his Irish lineage until he was in the White House - a fact he pointed out at one of the Speaker of the House / Friends of Ireland Caucus lunches by commenting that such knowledge, as a son of Chicago, could have delivered him to Washington "sooner".

-This year's St. Patrick's Day visit will be interesting to say the least.
-The political climate in both countries is, in many respects, unprecedented.
-Despite considerable criticism he has received at home, Taoiseach Enda Kenny is scheduled to travel to the US for St Patrick's Day to visit with President Trump.
-The traditional asks on behalf of his country, however, will be met with a different set of ears than he may be used to.
-Trump has demonstrated a very different view of immigrants than that of, at the very least, his immediate predecessor and many believe is uninterested in working to find ways to integrate any of the so-called undocumented - Irish or otherwise.
-Further, he supports a tax on imported American goods which are produced by American companies abroad and wants to see a revamp of the US tax code, which in part will be aimed at enticing US companies with foreign HQs and/or operations to physically and legally return home.
+Regardless of politics, it was indeed encouraging to see that the time honored tradition of the shamrock ceremony continued into the Trump Administration.
+In 2017 (original year of this post) St. Patrick's Day occurred at a time when the political climate in both countries was, in many respects, unprecedented.
+Despite considerable criticism he received at home, Taoiseach Enda Kenny traveled to the US for St Patrick's Day to visit with President Trump.
+The traditional asks on behalf of his country, however, were met with a different set of ears than he was used to.
+Trump had and continues to demonstrate a very different view of immigrants than that of, at the very least, his immediate predecessor (Barack Obama) and many believed was uninterested in working to find ways to integrate any of the so-called undocumented - Irish or otherwise.
+Further, he supported a tax on imported American goods which are produced by American companies abroad and wanted to see a revamp of the US tax code, which in part will be aimed at enticing US companies with foreign HQs and/or operations to physically and legally return home.
 Many such US companies currently call Ireland home.
+We delved into this matter in greater detail in the post Taraif.